SEAPUNK/website/README.md

 ![website](Untitled2.png)

-# Improve my docs and get a free hacktoberfest shirt
+# Improve my docs and get a free hacktoberfest T-shirt

 # Also be sure to star my repo thank you